List of Important Days and Years: Updated List for 2024-25

 Important Acts in India Before Independence

-India’s legislatures were founded in compliance with UK parliamentary acts while the country was ruled by the British.
+India’s legislatures were founded in accordance with UK parliamentary acts.
 These legislatures have the authority to enact a number of laws, some of which are still in effect in India even after independence.
 The following are the significant laws that were passed in India during British rule:

 • Regulating Act of 1773